Visual Studio Code Tunnel¶

 question regarding how you would like to log in to Visual Studio Code.

-should be highlighted in green.
+> Microsoft Account should be highlighted in teal.
 Click Enter in

 Subsequent sessions¶